How to Embed WordPress iFrame With Or Without a Plugin

 Evidently enough, there is a huge difference in performance.
 After using the plugin to integrate an iFrame the number of requests increased from 8 to 98 and the performance grades went down from 96 to 86.

-Let’s see if adding an iFrame without a plugin has a similar impact on the performance or not.
+Let’s see if adding an iFrame in WordPress without a plugin has a similar impact on the performance or not.

 Embed WordPress iFrame Without a Plugin